dsiebel/Tomcat-App-Skeleton/README.markdown

 ## Prerequisites
 For this setup to work you need at least one Java (JRE or JDK) and one Tomcat installation on your machine which can be applied to a specific application.
-For this setup to make even more sense I usually happen to have the three main tomcat versions available to the app-skeleton to be able to test a web application in different tomcat contexts in my DEV environment.
+To make even more sense I usually happen to have the three main tomcat versions available to the app-skeleton to be able to test a web application in different tomcat contexts in my DEV environment.
 This usually looks like this:

 ```
 /opt/apache-tomcat5 -> /opt/apache-tomcat-5.5/